 We decided to take a closer look at the reasons why people are switching their jobs right now.
 Following, are some of the insights we gleaned from our in-house survey of over 800 contestants.

 In most cases, people leave for higher pay.
 This is often also associated with, most of all, better opportunities, but also: new goals for personal or professional life, the job being too far from home (‘relocated’), and a better work environment.
-Lets explore those points a bit more.
+Let us explore those points a bit more.

-When we look at the other connections of to new goals for career or personal life, these are also associated with self-employment and better opportunities.
-Now let’s take a closer look at the verbatim responses that give a qualitative view on these topics 👇
+When we look at the other connections, such as new goals for career or personal life, it is clear that these are also associated with self-employment and better opportunities.
+Now let’s take a closer look at the verbatim responses that give a qualitative view of these topics 👇

 What we can gather from this, is that there are two main code combinations of why people quit their job :